 Speaking of which, the on-board battery is said to provide up to 20 hours listening time.
 The use of USB-C for recharging, however, means just 15 minutes at the plug can provide some 90 minutes playback, which is potentially very handy should you forget to switch the noise-cancelling off (a feature which can be set to auto-off from within the app - but isn't by default for those travellers who like to leave the ANC on, even if there's no signal running to the headphones, typically as an aid to sleep).
 We've been getting closer to 15 hours per charge, but that's still pretty good going - and a handy spoken voice tells you how long is left when switching the headphones on each time.

 The app is also adept, offering the ability to pair with two devices - which is great for having a phone and a laptop connection switch with ease - and the source point to all the detailed settings.
-Sadly, however, there's no equaliser (EQ) adjustment here, which we'd love to see.
+Sadly, however, there's no equaliser (EQ) adjustment here, which we'd like.
 Not because we don't love the 700 sound profile, just that some tracks/recordings can do with a specific boost from time to time.

-These over-ear headphones bring a much higher degree of build quality, comfort and ANC adjustment compared to the QC35 model, along with impressive sound and battery life.
+These over-ear headphones bring a much higher degree of build quality, comfort and ANC adjustment compared to the QC35 II model, along with impressive sound and battery life.